raganwald/raganwald.github.com/_posts/2014-02-11-ruby_singletons.md

   #=> NoMethodError: undefined method `bar' for #<Sample:0x007fa12190d2a0>
 ```

-You can combine the two techniques to make private class methods:
+Can we combine the two techniques to make private class methods?:

 ```ruby
 class Sample